-STUDENT HEALTH AND INSURANCE
+STUDENT HEALTH INSURANCE

-New York State law requires that all students receive two doses of measles, mumps and rubella (MMR) vaccinations and provide their educational institution with proof of immunization.
 Vaughn College expects all students to have health insurance coverage because in the event of an illness of accident, inadequate or no coverage could cause a disruption in educational pursuits and a financial burden.
 Out-of-state students with health insurance policies are urged to ensure that they have adequate coverage available while living in New York.